 In order to get clearer on how, if at all, we might respond to sceptical arguments, it is helpful to think more about what knowledge is.
-Our focus will be on propositional knowledge, the sort of knowledge that is reported by sentences of the form 'S knows that P', where 'S' is replaced by the name of a person and 'P' is replaced by a declarative sentence-sentences like 'Javahn knows that it is raining' and 'Priya knows that the capital of Kiribati is Tarawa'.
+Another of the General Philosophy topics, KNOWLEDGE, examines accounts of propositional knowledge, the sort of knowledge that is reported by sentences of the form 'S knows that P', where 'S' is replaced by the name of a person and 'P' is replaced by a declarative sentence-sentences like 'Javahn knows that it is raining' and 'Priya knows that the capital of Kiribati is Tarawa'.
 (There are other sorts of knowledge: know how, reported by sentences of the form 'S knows how to X', where 'X' is replaced by verb phrase describing a kind of act, and acquaintance knowledge, reported by sentences of the form 'S knows O', where 'O' is replaced by the name of an object or individual.)